-Timeline of Events:

-15 minutes Welcome and Icebreaker: 2.1 Freight Transport Bingo Together we will review our agenda and play Freight Transport Bingo.
-15 minutes 1.1 Freight Transport Scramble As a group, we will unfold the steps in a product's journey from where it's made to where it's sold.
-30 minutes 2.2 How Freight Transport Affects Us Overview of how truck traffic in our neighborhoods affects our health, safety, and quality of life.
-30 minutes Break 30 minutes 3.2 Port-Side Stories As a group we will use maps, photos, and our own experiences to explore the role of the port and other freight transport infrastructure in shaping our community's history.
-15 minutes Evaluation and Wrap-Up
+15 minutes Welcome and Icebreaker: 2.1 Freight Transport Bingo

+Together we will review our agenda and play Freight Transport Bingo.

+15 minutes 1.1 Freight Transport Scramble

+As a group, we will unfold the steps in a product's journey from where it's made to where it's sold.

+30 minutes 2.2 How Freight Transport Affects Us

+Overview of how truck traffic in our neighborhoods affects our health, safety, and quality of life.

+30 minutes 3.2 Port-Side Stories

+As a group we will use maps, photos, and our own experiences to explore the role of the port and other freight transport infrastructure in shaping our community's history.